 Follow these steps to get on the right track:

-- Consider what type of city you want to live in; some program sites are amongst the largest cities in the world, while others are smaller college towns.
-Answering these basic questions about your goals for your program is really valuable as it is one of the best ways for you to narrow down your program search.
+2. Consider what type of city you want to live in; some program sites are amongst the largest cities in the world, while others are smaller college towns.

-- To help you along the way, we have a team of Student Services Representatives that are trained to advise you through the program selection process and answer any questions you might have.
-You can get in touch with a SSR by calling the ISA office at 512 480 8522 or by sending an email to email@example.com
+4. To help you along the way, we have a team of Student Services Advisors that are trained to advise you through the program selection process and answer any questions you might have.
+You can get in touch with a SSA by calling the ISA office at 512 480 8522 or by sending an email to email@example.com

 If you need anything or can't find what you're looking for, you can contact ISA Gap Programs via: